Angel-M-R/Angel-M-R/README.md

 - Resend

 Hosting:
-- Start on Vercel and BaaS, move to VPS then load balancers and queue systems
+- Start on Vercel or railway, move to VPS then load balancers and queue systems

 Mobile:
 - Expo